Blaydon On Tyne Lease Extension - Free Consultation

 Increase your lease and increase your Blaydon On Tyne property value

-Blaydon On Tyne property with a lease extension is almost the same value as a freehold
+Blaydon On Tyne property with a lease extension has roughly the same value as a freehold

-It is generally accepted that a residential leasehold with more than one hundred years unexpired lease term is worth approximately the same as a freehold.
-Where an additional ninety years added to any lease with more than 45 years unexpired, the residence will be equivalent in value to a freehold for many years in the future.
+It is generally accepted that a property with more than 100 years unexpired lease term is worth approximately the equivalent as a freehold.
+Where an additional 90 years added to all but the shortest lease, the property will be worth the same as a freehold for decades to come.

 Lender Requirement